vegaprotocol/vega/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Code refactored to meet SOLID and other code design principles
 - [ ] Code is compilation error, warning, and hint free
 - [ ] Carry out a basic happy path end-to-end check of the new code
+- [ ] All APIs are documented so auto-generate documentation is created
 - [ ] All bug recreation steps can be followed without presenting the original error/bug
 - [ ] All Unit, Integration and BVT tests are passing
 - [ ] Implementation is peer reviewed (coding standards, meeting acceptance criteria, code/design quality)